 Peak dacha probably occurred sometime immediately post-1990.
 The country moved away from apartment+hut and towards suburban house+garden.
 Nearly every family who desired a dacha could have one.
 There has been a marked drop-off in field surveying for new dacha plots.

 This map shows the distribution of dacha around the central Russian city of Yekaterinburg.
 Pink is dacha largely within the 60km radius ring road (orange) but the geometry also follows high-voltage lines and railways, particularly to the south.
 New suburban development is in yellow and follows roads more closely than railways.

 The working dacha is free from the tyranny of architecture.

 Working dacha are pure vernacular.
 More often than not, the buildings are self-built from salvaged or recycled materials.
-There is a limited demand for inexpensive transportable and prefabricated structures as these lose their appeal above a definite economic cutoff.
+There is a limited demand for inexpensive transportable and prefabricated structures as these lose their appeal below a definite economic threshold.
 The feeling is Why spend all that money on something you can build yourself?

 Amongst a mosaic of huts, you’re therefore likely to see a converted bus or perhaps a railway car.
 Interiors are a composite of objects valued for their continued utility.